 print(f"Fold Accuracy: {accuracy:.2f}")

-This approach ensures the model is evaluated on data that reflects real-world conditions, making it more reliable when deployed.
+This approach ensures the model is evaluated on data that reflects real world conditions, making it more reliable when deployed.

 Best Practices for Model Validation